ServerlessOpsIO/backstage-aws-sam-nodejs-template/skeleton/crud/README.md

 The starter code assumes the values of _pk_ and _sk_ are the same value and their value is the same as the API's `id` path parameter.
 When creating new resources the starter code will dynamically create a UUID as the value for `pk` and `sk`.

 If you expect to have multiple types of data stored in the same table you should consider using compound key values for _pk_ and _sk_.
 These are keys where the values are prefixed with a string indicating the data type.
-For example, prefixing the value with the collection name. eg. _thing#1234_.
+For example, prefixing the value with the collection name. eg. _${{ values.collection_name }}#1234_.
 See the _Code_ section for more information on implimenting this.

 ### Code